andywenk/couchdb_day_hamburg/couchdb_day_january_2015.md

 	* Digital Ocean
 		* Ask Jan end of November for contact (Andy)
 * Support from us
+	* help people who can't make it to the day - Robert
 	* sponsor two persons the travel costs (Robert)
 * event insurance
 * stickers